 Westminster receives national technology honor

 Westminster ranked fourth in the population category of 75,000 to 125,000.
-This is the 11th year Westminster has received a top 10 ranking.
-Westminster was the highest ranked city in Colorado in this population category.
+This is the 12th year Westminster has received a top 10 ranking.

 The Center for Digital Government evaluated Westminster and other participating cities from across the nation in the areas of strategic planning, hardware and software technologies, citizen engagement, green initiatives, city services offered through web sites, use of mobile technology and policies, technology use in public safety, geographic information system capabilities, and voice and data networks.